KevTiv/SchedulerApplication/README.txt

 How to Run Application :
 Main Method ->src/Main.java
-Build and Run application in IDE.
+Build and Run application in IDE of your choice.

 *** UserName = Admin_Test
 *** Password = PassWord